 Massage, reflexology, hypnotherapy and Alexander Technique are offered as one-to-one sessions at the Centre, Wednesday to Friday.

-Please call our Support Officers for more information on 020 7924 3924 or click here for more details.
+Please call our Support Officers for more information on 020 7924 3924 or click here to request more information.

 Our experience of massage at the Centre shows that it is a simple, versatile and extremely effective support for people with cancer at all stages of the cancer journey.